Voices of Change Project

 For example, JrNYLC alumni Brandon Greene transformed his Voices of Change project into a real organization, A Better

 Community, to combat bullying.
 He was honored for his work and invited to the White House to meet President Obama.

 Students experience the rich history of America’s past as they reflect on leadership at the home of the nation's first president.
 While at George Washington's home, they also learn the ins and outs of daily life at the time and practice leadership during the Be Washington simulation.
 During the first-person, interactive leadership experience, the students come face to face with four unique challenges that George Washington confronted as commander in chief.

 A Night at the Museum*

-The program ends with an overnight adventure at the Maryland Science Center where students will spend the night surrounded by blue crabs,
+JrNYLC attendees end their experience with an adventure at the Maryland Science Center, where they will spend the evening surrounded by blue crabs,

-*Note: This is included for Residential scholars.
-However, Day scholars can add the museum overnight to their experience for a fee when completing their enrollment.
+*Note: This was included for Residential students.
+However, Day students can add the museum evening and final night to their experience for a fee when completing their enrollment.

 Keynote Speaker: Anthony Robles

 When Anthony Robles was born without a right leg, doctors had no explanation for the birth defect and there was little hope he would lead a normal life.
 His mom, however, always told him that God made him that way for a reason and encouraged him to pursue his dream of wrestling.

 At 14, Robles tried out for his school’s wrestling team and became the smallest kid on the lineup, finishing his first year in last place at the Mesa City wrestling tournament.
 But against all odds, Robles believed he could one day be a champion wrestler and proved to be an unstoppable force.
 With the support of his mother and coaches, he went from being last in the city to finishing his junior and senior years at Mesa High School as a two-time Arizona State Champion and a high school National Champion with a 96-0 record.